- 1.32k views

 Its proximity to Torres del Paine National Park — a major tourist attraction in South America — doesn’t hurt either.
 It means the many adventurous travelers who are exploring the Patagonia region add El Calafate to their itinerary.
 And they certainly don’t regret this decision.
 Read on to find out our pick for the top ten things to do in El Calafate:

 Good to know: Perito Moreno Glacier is located about 80 kilometers from El Calafate.
-Tour operators run daily bus trips from town to the glacier.
+Tour operators run daily bus trips to Perito Moreno Glacier from town to the glacier.

 Suggested tour: A Less-Crowded View of Perito Moreno